incubyte/meeting-mind/Technical_Overview.md

 2. **Recording Process**:
    - User clicks "Start Recording"
    - Two recorder instances start simultaneously
-   - Continuous audio streams are written to disk
+   - Voice Activity Detection (VAD) processing is attached to audio streams
-   - Chunk processing timer starts (every 7 seconds)
+   - Continuous audio streams are written to disk for debugging

-3. **Chunk Processing Cycle**:
+3. **Real-time Speech Processing**:
-   - Latest continuous recordings are copied for processing
+   - Audio streams are continuously monitored for speech
-   - Speech detection analyzes copied files
+   - When speech begins, a new utterance is started
-   - Files with speech are sent for transcription
+   - Utterance continues until speech ends (1.5s of silence)
-   - Silent files are skipped
+   - Complete utterances are saved as individual WAV files

 4. **Transcription Flow**:
-   - Speech audio is sent to OpenAI Whisper API
+   - Complete utterance files are sent to OpenAI Whisper API
-   - Received transcriptions are processed and timestamped
+   - Whisper API transcribes natural speech segments accurately
-   - Transcript buffer is updated with new entries
+   - Transcribed utterances include proper sentences with punctuation
-   - UI is notified to refresh transcript display
+   - Transcript buffer is updated with semantically complete entries

 5. **UI Updates**:
    - Transcript component updates with new messages